HomeTutorialsPREMIUM Hermes Mission Control Dashboard

 Keep building with the full prompt set

-You've just walked through the first 3 prompts — the foundation.
+You've just walked through the first 3 of 31 prompts, the foundation.
 The rest of the build (orchestration, edge cases, polish) lives in the complete set.

 // What You're Building Toward